nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Examples:

 - `mark 1` will mark the first student as present.
-- `mark 2, 4, 5, 6` will mark the 2nd, 4th, 5th and 6th students as present.
+- `mark 2,4,5,6` will mark the 2nd, 4th, 5th and 6th students as present.

 [Back to list of features](#features)

 ### Marking students as absent: `unmark`

-ADD NOTE THAT STUDENTS ARE ABSENT BY DEFAULT

 Marks selected students' attendance as absent for current session.